lgrapenthin/minreact/README.md

 # Example

-This is a simple "Hello You" with a timer in minreact and sablono
+This is a simple "Hello User" with a timer in minreact and sablono

 ```clojure
 (ns dev.core